 Rewiring: The neuroscience of overcoming negative self-talk

 Negative self-talk, the persistent and often critical inner dialogue we engage in, can have a profound impact on our mental well-being and overall quality of life.
 Believe me, I understand the detrimental effects of negative self-talk.
 I have had enough of it myself.
-The 13 voices can get pretty loud at times, and no I'm not joking.
+The 13 voices can get pretty loud at times, and no, I'm not joking.

 Image

 Perhaps, even more worryingly, we don't often even notice how horrible we are to ourselves.
 Think about some of the things you say about yourself, to yourself.
-I'll bet you wouldn't dream of saying those things to other people, so why is it OK to say it about yourself?
+I'll bet you wouldn't dream of saying those things to other people, so why is it OK to say them about yourself?

 In this article, we'll delve into the science behind negative self-talk and explore practical steps you can take to rewire your mind for a more positive and empowering inner dialogue.